You are at the top of the page

 Members do not need to book to visit the installation in the Tower.

-There will be no poppies in the moat and the moat will be closed to the public.
+There are no poppies in the moat and the moat is closed to the public.
 There are no separate tickets to view the poppies – the display is included in a Tower ticket.

 We are not able to offer public volunteering opportunities for this installation.
 This is a smaller installation and will be installed over a shorter period of time.

-Unfortunately, we will not be able to accommodate memorials to or for relatives.
+Unfortunately, we are not be able to accommodate memorials to or for relatives.

 The poppies are being installed within the Inner Ward of the Tower of London, which contains some very sensitive archaeology.
 For that reason, their installation must be managed very carefully, and we will not be able to accept any additional poppies for the display.